handsontable/handsontable/examples/next/docs/angular/demo/README.md

 ### Forking

-This example is one of many projects in a [common repository (monorepo)](https://github.com/handsontable/handsontable/).
-If you want to modify the example for your own needs by forking, you have two options:
+This example is one of many projects in a common repository (monorepo).
+If you want to modify it, you have two options of forking it:

-- you can fork this entire monorepo
+1. you can fork this entire repository
-- you can copy the example into a new repo.
-We have created a detailed instructions for it [here](../../../../README.md#copying-an-example-to-a-separate-repo) ("Copying an example to a separate repo").
+2. you can copy the example into a new repository.
+We have detailed instructions [here](../../../../README.md#copying-an-example-to-a-separate-repo) ("Copying an example to a separate repo").

 ## License